 My review | Check Price

-Inovelli is the ultimate switch for the home owner that’s obsessed with automation.
+Inovelli is a Z-Wave switch (see more like this) which provides complete control for the home owner that’s obsessed with automation.

 You can use the Inovelli switches to simply control your lighting, or if you’re adventurous, just about anything in your smart home.
 However, the setup requires an additional hub and a fair amount of know-how.